rkillickdev/spelling-bee-scramble/README.md

 ![score counter variable scope bug console message](docs/bugs/score-counter-variable-scope-bug.png)

-I realised the problem was that the variable **score** (gets element by Id "score") was being defined in global scope, but the HTML containg this element with an id of "score" only exists once the gameToggle function is run with an argument of "game".
+I realised the problem was that the variable **score** (gets element by Id "score") was being defined in global scope, but the HTML containing this element with an id of "score" only exists once the gameToggle function is run with an argument of "game".
 I therefore defined the variable **score** within the addPoint function instead, which solved the problem as by the time this function is run, an HTML element with the id of "score" exists in the DOM.
 See code below:

 ```js